 Vikas walked to the right, Patty was at her desk, packing to leave.
 She was old, in her 50s, I think it was her second career.
 She was good, not great.
 She talked to me like I was her daughter.
 I had to tell her how annoying it was.

 “Night, Patty.”
 She’s going to stop me.
 She’s going to grab my arm, above the elbow.
 She’s going to say something motherly, distressing.

 “Goodnight, Alicia.
 Are you all set?”

 “We’re thinking of you.
 And Steve, I spoke with him this week.
 He sounds so positive.
-Just like him.
+That will help.
 Give him my best.
 Let me know if you need anything at all.”

 “You don’t have to come in tomorrow!”
-I kept walking and shouted “Goodnight” over my shoulder.
+I shouted “Goodnight” over my shoulder.